Transfer Year Experience

 How do I know what credits will be transferring in?

-The Registrar’s Office is who evaluates and prepares the reports of what credits transfer into KU and where they fulfil your major’s requirements.
+The Registrar’s Office is who evaluates and prepares the reports of what credits transfer into KU and where they fulfill your major’s requirements.
 Check out their website for more information and different tools for credit evaluation!

 How do I select my classes?